-Binge eating is the practice of eating very large quantities of food–much more than is required to sustain life or receive adequate nutrition–in a short period of time.
+Binge eating is the practice of eating very large quantities of food in a short period of time.
+The amount of food consumed in a binge is much more than what is required to sustain life or receive adequate nutrition.
+During a binge session, an individual may feel “out of control,” as if they cannot stop eating no matter how hard they try.

 - Eating past the point of fullness